Creating the Publicity Photo for the Musical Oklahoma

 Nikon D5, Sigma 35mm ƒ/1.4 DG Art, ISO 360, ƒ/1.4, 1/100

-For the last five weeks, I have watched my daughter and her friends Get-R-Done with Shakespeare’s play Twelfth Night.
+I have watched my daughter and her friends Get-R-Done for the last five weeks with Shakespeare’s play Twelfth Night.

 My daughter is right in the first photo with her friend Jessica.
-They are also president and vice-president of the high school theatre club.
+They are also the president and vice-president of the high school theatre club.

 The highest levels of performance come to people who are centered, intuitive, creative, and reflective – people who know to see a problem as an opportunity.